Yusei Kikuchi scratched from his start, and Mariners pay a big price as Astros roll 11-1

 For the 2020 Mariners and their collection of inexperienced, inconsistent and ineffective relievers, the premise of a bullpen start for any reason isn’t quite like self-immolation, but more like a root canal without being given the option of numbing shots.

-Roughly 40 minutes before the first pitch at Minute Maid Park, the Mariners determined that left-hander Yusei Kikuchi, who was scheduled to start the series opener against the Astros, would not be able to take the mound for his fourth start of the season due to neck spasms.
+Roughly an hour before the first pitch at Minute Maid Park, the Mariners determined that left-hander Yusei Kikuchi, who was scheduled to start the series opener against the Astros, would not be able to take the mound for his fourth start of the season due to neck spasms.

 That meant a bullpen that came into the game with a 6.78 ERA (second worst in MLB), 17 homers allowed (tied for the most in MLB), 47 walks (tied for second most), 12 hit-batters (most in MLB) and an .860 on-base plus slugging percentage allowed (second worst) would have to cover nine innings against a wounded Houston team that was looking to get healthy against a team it bullied to the point of embarrassment last season.